qwell/disclosures/README.md

 ## Sponsorship

 - If you enjoy my work, consider becoming a sponsor on [Patreon](https://patreon.com/northantara) or [GitHub](https://github.com/sponsors/qwell/), and/or consider donating to the [Electronic Frontier Foundation](https://eff.org/donate) or [St. Jude](https://www.stjude.org/donate).
-Several hundred hours of unpaid labor have been put into researching and disclosing these vulnerabilities; no vendors have provided or offered any bounties.
+Many hours of unpaid labor are put into researching and disclosing vulnerabilities.